deeprave/wagtail-cmspage/docs/CMSPAGE.md

 the parent class.
 Using this method, additional blocks can be added either before or after the parent blocks, both, or completely override blocks in the parent class.
-The order in which blocks are added will determine the order in which they are displayed in the Wagtail admin interface.
+The order in which blocks are added will determine the display order in the Wagtail admin interface.
 This approach maintains consistency across pages while enabling flexibility for specific needs.

 > Note that additional types of CMSPages you define must use `CMSPageBase` as the parent class,